MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

 WHERE row_num <= 3;
 ```

-If there are states that have many cities, then it is better for performance to express this query using a lateral join (or `DISTINCT ON` is _K_ = 1) instead of window functions, which we explain in [Top K by group](/sql/patterns/top-k).
+If there are states that have many cities, a more performant way to express this in Materialize is to use a lateral join (or `DISTINCT ON`, if _K_ = 1) instead of window functions.
+See [Top K by group](/sql/patterns/top-k) for the alternative implementation.

 ## `FIRST_VALUE`/`LAST_VALUE` of an entire partition

-Suppose that we want to compute the ratio of each city's population vs. the most populous city in the same state.
-We can do so using window functions as follows:
+Suppose that you want to compute the ratio of each city's population vs. the most populous city in the same state.
+You can do so using window functions as follows:
 ```
 SELECT state, name,
        CAST(pop AS float) / FIRST_VALUE(pop)